HMO Planning Permission; What is it and do I need it?

 Sui Generis HMO Planning: shared houses occupied by 7 or more unrelated individuals, as their only or main residence, who share basic amenities such as a kitchen or bathroom.

-Do I Need HMO Planning Permission?
+Do I Need Planning Permission For HMO?

 What Happens If You Don’t Have HMO Planning Permission?

 If you don’t have the correct HMO planning permission and you are operating an HMO under the definition of HMO planning guidance & legislation, then this is classified as being in ‘breach of planning”

 Being in breach of planning is “the failure to obtain planning permission or comply with the details of permission.

 A planning breach in itself is not illegal and the council could permit a retrospective application where planning permission has not been sought.